 After Judge Foster retired as a prosecutor, no other individual who succeeded him was willing to stop representing victims in orders of protection cases.
 In Faulkner County since 1996, the prosecuting attorney has seen to it that petitioners in orders of protection cases have representation, but Judge Foster recognized that there needed to be an anchor to continue the work he started beyond his service on the bench.
 He wanted to create something that would outlast him and thus engineered the idea for a private independent entity that would not rely on anyone being elected or not elected as public officials.

 Thus, STOPDV was born, with our name being credited to Judge Reynolds (STOPDV stands for the Special Team on the Prevention of Domestic Violence.)
-Our board consists of a legislator, city council and quorum court members, an attorney, and other community members who are committed to helping survivors of domestic violence.
+Our nonprofit board consists of a legislator, city council and quorum court members, an attorney, and other community members who are committed to helping survivors of domestic violence.
 In our first year, we were able to reach out to and assist 883 clients far exceeding our set goal of 50 clients.
 We also launched our website, quarterly newsletter, and had our inaugural annual fundraiser.
 We have been able to provide services to survivors through no-contact orders and orders of protection and have advocated changing the way the state approaches domestic violence cases in both civil and criminal courts.
 We look forward to continuing to serve our community!

 Safety Alert: Abusers may monitor computer use of their victims, and it may not be possible to completely clear browsing history.
 If you are afraid your internet usage might be monitored, call the National Domestic Violence Hotline at 1-800-799-7233 or the Rise House of Central Arkansas crisis hotline at 1-866-358-2265.
 You can quickly leave this website and be directed to Google by clicking "Escape" in the navigation menu or at the bottom of any page or by clicking "Go" below.
 Click the "X" in the top right corner to exit this message.